Problem Set 1, Data Engineering in ArcGIS Pro

 • Examine the spatial distribution of points and address sites that appear incorrectly located, if any.
 Summarize your observations and any actions you decided to take in the Notes.docx document created in Task 1.
 If you did perform any operations to address incorrectly imported data, include those steps in a geoprocessing model.

-• Examine the range and distribution of SO2 concentrations in your dataset, both the daily mean and the daily max values.
-Report these values as well as the number of records with missing values (if any) in the Notes.docx document.
+• Examine the range and distribution of mean daily SO2 concentrations in your dataset.
+Report the overall mean, minimum, and maximum average daily SO2 concentration for all records in the dataset as well as the number of records with missing values (if any) in the Notes.docx document.

 • The EPA reports that the 99% of all records for a year should typically have a daily max below 75 parts per billion (ppb) [source].
 Any values an order of magnitude above this (i.e. 750 ppb) are either extreme events or possibly errors.

-Query your dataset to reveal how many records have a daily maximum above 750 ppm, and document this query in your geoprocessing model.
+Query your dataset to reveal how many records have a daily maximum (1st Max Value) above 750 ppb, and document this query in your geoprocessing model.
 (Tip: the Select Layer by Attribute tool reveals the count of records meeting the criteria.)
 Make a note of your findings in the Notes.docx file in your workspace.
 Feel free to include any plots that support your description.

-• Zoom your map to the selected record(s) to observe how many unique locations have SO2 concentrations exceeded this threshold.
+• Zoom your map to the selected record(s) to observe how many unique locations have SO2 concentrations exceeding this threshold.

 ♦ Task 3: Transform your data

 At present, we have multiple overlapping features at each sampling location, one for each daily sampling event.
 To allow us to examine spatial patterns in air quality, we need to group our data by location and compute aggregate values of SO2 concentration.
-We want to calculate annual summaries: both the annual median (not mean!) of the daily averages and the highest recorded level for the year (i.e., the max of the daily max values).
+We want to calculate annual summaries: both the annual median (not mean!) of the daily averages and the highest recorded level for the year (i.e., the max of the 1st Max Value values).
 We also want to calculate monthly medians of the average daily values to explore values at different times in the year.
-(Note we are using medians, not means in this step!)
+(Again, we are using medians, not means in this step!)

 • Compute a SiteID field, comprised of the State Code, County Code, and Site Code fields (as we did in the in-class exercise).